Aliases for FOXK1 Gene

 GeneCards Summary for FOXK1 Gene

 FOXK1 (Forkhead Box K1) is a Protein Coding gene.
-Diseases associated with FOXK1 include Central Nervous System Fibrosarcoma and Thyroid Angiosarcoma.
-Among its related pathways are Metabolism of proteins and Deubiquitination.
+Among its related pathways are Deubiquitination and Metabolism of proteins.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and DNA-binding transcription factor activity, RNA polymerase II-specific.
 An important paralog of this gene is FOXK2.

 UniProtKB/Swiss-Prot Summary for FOXK1 Gene